Acting Up Stage produces musicals with depth, substance & does them beautifully.

 Mitchell is the founding Artistic Director of Acting Up Stage Company.
 Outside of Acting Up Stage, he has worked on prestigious international theatre, dance and music projects including Einstein On The Beach, 1001 Nights, Rufus Wainwright’s Prima Donna, Black Watch, Batsheva Dance Theatre, Nederlands Dans Theater, Mark Morris Dance Theatre and many others through his work as an Associate Producer at Luminato for six years.
 Mitchell produced the 2006 Dora Mavor Moore Awards, and for four years, served as the Production Coordinator for the It’s Always Something Variety Show at the Princess of Wales and Elgin Theatres.
 Mitchell is a graduate of York University and teaches Arts Administration at Ryerson University and the University of Toronto.

 Paul is a Toronto based producer and arts administrator.
 He graduated from Ryerson University’s Performance Production program in 2010, and has since spent time stage managing with Mirvish Productions, Tarragon Theatre, Soulpepper, and Acting Up Stage for the 2012 production of Caroline, or Change.
-He has also been the Production Coordinator for the Luminato Festival, and currently acts as the General Manager for the barrier-free arts-education organization The Artists Mentoring Youth Project (The AMY Project).
+He has also been the Production Coordinator for the Luminato Festival, Associate Producer for the Ryerson Theatre School’s fundraiser, Music of the Night: A Tribute to Colm Wilkinson and currently acts as the General Manager for the barrier-free arts-education organization The Artists Mentoring Youth Project (The AMY Project).
 Paul also serves on the Board of Directors for Theatre Crisis.

 David Daniels, Executive Producer